duncanbradley/position_magnitude/README.md

 Using RStudio within the Docker container, you may re-create the .pdf version of the manuscript by opening `position_magnitude.Rmd` and pressing the 'Knit' button, which will execute the code used to generate the .pdf.

-**IMPORTANT:** Computationally intensive models have been cached to ameliorate performance, but the cache will not be recognised automatically when using RStudio within the Docker container.
-Therefore, `eval_models` must be set to `FALSE` in the `eval-models` code chunk.
+**IMPORTANT:** Computationally intensive models have been cached to ameliorate performance.
+The cache will not be recognised *automatically* when using RStudio within the Docker container. `eval_models` must be set to `FALSE` in the `eval-models` code chunk.
 This will prevent `knitr` from executing the code for each model, but will 'lazyload' all cached models so they can be used in manuscript generation.

 Files used in manuscript generation: